nalindas9/terrain-understanding/README.md

 4. Install requirements.txt using command `pip install -r requirements.txt`
 5. To run the code, from the terminal, run the command `python3 main.py` <br>
 6. You should see plots similar to the given examples above.
 7. Voila!
-Green is steppable, red is not steppable
+Green is steppable, red is not steppable.